 SCE is directed to submit updated Excess Energy Charges, via Tier 1 advice letter, as it has done in the past when updating BIP incentive rates.
-SCE shall submit this advice letter by February 28, 2024.

 7.1.3.3.
 Third Party Independent Monitor

 Joint DR Parties recommend that a third-party monitor be introduced to facilitate cooperation between SCE and the Joint DR Parties to resolve data quality and data access issues.
 We decline to take action on this issue at this time.